Bill0412/bandwagonhost-tutorial/README.md

    * *Use China Mobile hotspot created on your phone (when connecting your PC, since China Mobile typically has less censorship).*

 ## Free VPN list(Updating)<a id="free-vpn"></a>

+   * *You can use this service to temporarily connect to the real Internet for free to buy finish the setup easily: https://github.com/yinghuocho/firefly-proxy . <br> (Tip: it is in fact much more stable than Bandwagonhost, so you may want to use this as your main option for bypass the GFW (Greate Firewall) of China.)*

 ## Issues to be solved in this tutorial(Will be solved in later updates):